×

 “I’m grateful for everything that’s happened — no regrets.”

-Ayala will enter his final Big Ten Championships as the fifth-seed at 133 pounds on Saturday.
+Ayala will enter his final Big Ten Championships as the fifth seed at 133 pounds on Saturday.

 “I’m just super excited and have the same feelings I’ve had the last two years,” Ayala said.
 “It’s completely lining up.
-It’s biter sweet and will be my last hurrah.
+It’s bitersweet and will be my last hurrah.

-In his sophomore campaign he went 27-5 and placed third at the Big Ten Championships.
-He was a runner up at 125 pounds in the national tournament.
+A 171-match winner for the Dodgers, Ayala took the nation by storm as a sophomore and junior, punching tickets to the finals the past two seasons.
+In his sophomore campaign, he went 27-5 and placed third at the Big Ten Championships.
+He was a runner up at 125 pounds at the national tournament.

 “Coming to Iowa, I still had some growing up to do, so I gained a lot of maturity,” Ayala said.
-“The experiences have been great and as a kid I had been to all the big arenas, so I kind of did that early on.
+“The experiences have been great, and as a kid I had been to all the big arenas, so I kind of did that early on.

 “Obviously from my first time in the finals, last year was a lot harder,” Ayala said.
 “I took a longer break and that helped, because losing motivates me.
 I think about losses all the time.
-It’s my every day motivation.
+It’s my everyday motivation.

 “That’s my story — no regrets.”